Geosphere-Austria/dataset-api-docs/src/getting-started.md

 {{"    {}/station/current/tawes-v1-10min?parameters=TL&station_ids=11035".format(API_URL)}}

+`parameters` and `station_ids` are array types.
+You can pass multiple values either as a comma-separated string, e.g. `parameters=TL,TLMAX` or you pass the query parameter multiple times, e.g. `parameters=TL&parameters=TLMAX`

 :::{tip}
 If you prefer to use Swagger to understand the API capabilities, see {{"[OpenAPI docs]({})".format(API_OPENAPI_DOCS)}}
 :::

 ## Further information